Update your privacy policy for SMS

 You’ll need to include information about:

-• Support contact information: Offer a way for users to contact your organization for assistance or inquiries related to your messaging service.
+- Support contact information: Provide a way for users to contact your organization with privacy-related questions.

 Example language